Halter Uses AI to Guide and Monitor Herds of Cows

 Getting one or more cows to go anywhere you need them to using an app is remarkable, but it’s just one feature.
 For every single cow, the farmer can monitor emotions, behavior, and health – such as when a cow is in heat or calving – all from a smartphone, 24/7.

-The solar-powered collars use LoRa to communicate, and the amount of big data they’re generating is perfectly suited for AI algorithms to then start optimizing things and connecting the dots.
+The solar-powered collars use LoRa to communicate, and the amount of big data they’re generating is perfectly suited for artificial intelligence algorithms to then start optimizing things and connecting the dots.
 Everyone we spoke to in the New Zealand agtech space is excited about Halter.
 The idea sounds exceptionally good on paper – 3-4 hours a day time savings for a farmer – but it’s impossible to quantify the value proposition without understanding a bit more about a farmer’s pain points.
 So, we visited a dairy farm.

 Cows that Queue